Sanju500/Algotrading/README.md

 # Algotrading
-In this repo, I keep all my algo trading codes
+In this repo, I keep all my algo trading codes.